markedup-mobi/metroappsite-html5/README.md

-# Metroappsite-MVC4
+# Metroappsite-HTML5
-MetroAppSite for MVC4 is an off-the-shelf ASP.NET MVC4 project that leverages [Twitter Bootstrap][6] and [BootMetro][1] to help Windows Store developers craft customizeable, Metro-style websites to help promote their application and meet Windows Store certification requirements.
+MetroAppSite for HTML5 is an off-the-shelf static HTML5 and JavaScript project that leverages [Twitter Bootstrap][6] and [BootMetro][1] to help Windows Store developers craft customizeable, Metro-style websites to help promote their application and meet Windows Store certification requirements.

 MetroAppSite is developed and maintained by the engineering team from [MarkedUp Analytics][8].